isomerpages/sndgo-corp/pages/urban-living/oneservice-app.md

 We all play a part to keep our estate a pleasant place to live in.

-The OneService App provides a fuss-free and straightforward platform to report any situations around the estate – regardless of which agency will be responsible for rectifying the issue.
+The OneService App provides a fuss-free and straightforward platform to report any situations around the estate.
 This saves you the hassle of finding out who you need to call to inform them of the situation.
-There is even a case map – so you can check if someone else has already reported the same situation.
+In addition, there is even a case map to check if someone else has already reported the same situation.

-Once the issue has been reported via the App, it will alert the correct agency to address the issue at hand quickly.
-The relevant agency will update the status of the cases reported on the App as they are working on it and when it has solved.
+Once the issue has been reported via the App, it will alert the respective agency to address the issue at hand quickly.
+The agency will update the status of the cases reported on the App as they are working on it and when it has solved.

 ## Why download OneService?
 - It is a convenient way for members of the public to give their feedback on municipal issues without finding out which agency is responsible for the issue!